 Little bit drowned in course work.
 Updates shall resume as soon as possible.
 (Mostly pending grant money being recived)

-Anonymous asked: Is a canidate like a canid?
+Anonymous said: Is a canidate like a canid?

 How is a raven like a writing desk?